linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 6. Conclusion
 - Germany's post-WWI economic challenges were exacerbated by its lack of creditworthiness and reliance on money printing to manage reparation payments.
-- The emerging inflationary spiral highlighted the complex interplay between foreign debt obligations,  [[Forwards and Futures Notes|currency]] management,  and domestic economic stability.
+- The emerging inflationary spiral highlighted the complex interplay between foreign debt obligations,  [currency](../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) management,  and domestic economic stability.
 - Understanding these dynamics provides insights into the causes and consequences of hyperinflationary depressions.

 # Economic Dynamics in Post-WWI Germany: Inflationary Pressures and Economic Responses